BF STYLE GUIDE

 Capital letters should only be used on the first letter of each sentence, on the first letter of each word of a proper noun, official nouns where specified and acronyms where their use is necessary.

-BF makes an exception for events, genders and weapons only in the context of specific events.
+BF makes an exception to capitalisation for events, genders and weapons only in the context of specific named events at a competition.

 The following table is a guide.